 - 6 fresh basil leaves, chopped

-- 1 Tbsp. slivered pistachios or (chopped pistachios)
+- 1 tablespoon slivered pistachios or (chopped pistachios)

 - Cut each fig in half crosswise, cut side up